viviantran706/cse15l-lab-reports/lab3.md

 The point of htis command prompt isto search for all the files in the **./technical** directory.
 This is good to retreieve all the iteam in the directory.

 Website used:[Link](https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/)
+I found this by searching for "command find 4 interesting command-lin" in the search bar in google.

 ---
 Looking at -type, this command is normally used to search for specific file type.
 There is an option that follows it to specify the file type: